NaifZaghmout/Drive-safe-quiz-game/README.md

 # Drive-Safe-Test-Quiz
-Drive-safe-test-quiz is a web for theory driving test practice .
+[Drive Safe Quiz Game](https://naifzaghmout.github.io/Drive-safe-quiz-game/) is a web for theory driving test practice .

 In this website, drivers can practice the theory test.
 The test contains 20 questions about knowledge, understanding of driving laws and rules of the road.